xxhsu/tools-via-docker/README.md

 # tools-via-docker
 - Install docker on your machine
-- Write path of the bash file into the system environment variables, with which you can run tools anywhere like it's system build-in.
+- Add paths of the bash files into system environment variables, with which you can run tools anywhere like it's system build-in.